corda/corda/docs/source/design/confidential-identities/design.md

 1. Add a new method to `IdentityService` (and implementation in `PersistentIdentityService` and `InMemoryIdentityService`).

-        fun registerKeyToParty(key: PublicKey, party: Party) : Boolean
+        fun registerKeyToParty(key: PublicKey, party: Party)

    This method only updates the `keyToName` mapping.
 If a mapping has already been stored for the same `Party` then the method call is idempotent.
    If it turns out that another x500 name has been stored for the same key then the method will throw an exception for now.
 In the future, it might be the case that client-side generated key pairs can moved from one node